CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 1. CE_DOCUMENTATION – A URL linking to supporting information and instructions (Annex II, point 8)
 1. CE_CONFORMITY_BODY – A URL pointing to the Conformity Assessment Body where this component has been registered (CRA Article 22(4) and Article 58(1))
 1. CE_SUPPORT_END_DATE – The date for when the support for the component expires (Annex II, point 7)
+1. Add language that underlines the "non-transactional" relationships of Open Source

 ## License and use of this document